 Despite all controversy, the artist has received many recognitions, including a finalist at the Hugo Boss Prize in 2000 arranged by Hugo Boss Prize.
 Cattelan was also in 2004 awarded an honorary degree in Sociology from the University of Trento, Italy.

-While most contemporary artists gain their status mainly through their intermediaries and lots of museum exhibitions, Cattelan’s infamy has come primarily from his quirky exhibitions he holds as well as how successful his artworks are at auction.
+While most contemporary artists gain their status mainly through their intermediaries and lots of museum exhibitions, Cattelan’s infamy has come primarily from the quirky exhibitions he holds and how successful his artworks are at auction.

 Him installed in former Warsaw ghetto in Poland stirs controversy